blairliikala/dalle/README.md

 {/exp:dalle:image}
 ```

-Use with a custom text field
+Use with a custom text field we will just called `image_phrase`

 ```html
 {exp:dalle:image